devops4cloud/jointsavings_smartcontract/README.md

 ## Technologies Used

+Remix IDE <br>
     Remix online IDE is a powerful toolset for developing, deploying, debugging ethereum and EVM-compatible smart contracts.
 It requires no setup and has flexible intuitive user interface.

  - [How to use Remix ](https://remix.ethereum.org/)